valhuber/ApiLogicServer/docs/index.md

 ---

+## Key Features

+1. Instant Projects - use the command below for a running project within seconds
+2. Logic - unique rules-based backend logic
+3. Your IDE - Customize and debug using your existing IDE

+---

 ## Here's How: Single Command Project Creation

 To create the sample API and app project in a *minute or two --*  start Docker, and execute the following commands (Windows, use Powershell):